renehernandez/obsidian-readwise/README.md

 ## How the sync process work

-The plugin will sync from Readwise only the new highlights since it was last time executed (or since it was installed).
+The plugin will sync from Readwise only the new highlights since the last time it was executed (or since it was installed).
 The process works as follows:

 1. Check if there is a file with the same name.
    1. If not, it creates a new file using the template from `Custom Note Header Template` or the default template